 Blood vessels in spasm

-With Raynaud's, arteries to your fingers and toes go into vasospasm when exposed to cold or stress, narrowing your vessels and temporarily limiting blood supply.
+With Raynaud's, arteries to your fingers and toes become narrow and briefly limit blood supply when exposed to cold or stress.
 Over time, these small arteries can thicken slightly, further limiting blood flow.

 Cold temperatures are most likely to trigger an attack.
 Exposure to cold, such as putting your hands in cold water, taking something from a freezer or being in cold air, is the most likely trigger.
 For some people, emotional stress can trigger an episode.